 Persecution is not something I have experienced, at least not in the way I think of persecution.
 I have never been threatened with death for my faith.
 If this was David talking, he had faced persecution at the hands of his friends and family.
 Indeed, he had every reason to be weary from the battle.

 Yet.
 That one word holds great meaning in this context.
 It indicates someone who has taken a stand.
 He is unmovable and unswerving.
-He is devoted to following God’s ways and will not be taken off track, even by persecution.
-He has staked his life on God and His ways.
+This person is devoted to God, following His ways, and will not be taken off track, even by persecution and has staked his life on God and His ways.

-He could be angry but, here, he displays his grief over the way the faithless ones live.
-He is grieved because they walk away from God’s promises.
-In his devotion to God, he also has God’s heart for the lost.
+He could be angry but, here, he displays his grief over the way the faithless ones live, and is grieved because they walk away from God’s promises.
+He is so devoted to God that he also has God’s heart for the lost.

 “Lord, see how much I truly love your instructions.
 So in your tender kindness, breathe life into me again.
 The sum total of all your words adds up to absolute truth, and every one of your righteous decrees is everlasting.”
 Psalm 119:159-160 TPT